Cinema of Australia

 The cinema of Australia began with the 1906 production of The Story of the Kelly Gang, arguably the world's first feature film.
 Since then, Australian crews have produced many films, a number of which have received international recognition.
 Many actors and filmmakers with international reputations started their careers in Australian films, and many of these have established lucrative careers in larger film-producing centres such as the US and the UK.

-Commercially successful Australian films include Crocodile Dundee, George Miller's Mad Max trilogy, Baz Luhrmann's Moulin Rouge!, and Chris Noonan's Babe.
+Commercially successful Australian films include Crocodile Dundee, The Castle, George Miller's five Mad Max installments, Baz Luhrmann's Moulin Rouge!, and Chris Noonan's Babe.
 Award-winning productions include Picnic at Hanging Rock, Gallipoli, The Tracker, Shine and Ten Canoes.

 History

 The Australian film critic David Stratton characterized the history of the country's film as one of "boom and bust": there have been deep troughs, during which few films were made for decades, and high peaks, during which a glut of films reached the market.